We stayed at Phi Phi Village for five days and it was not

 favorites, but here they were hovering over and next to me.
 Bright yellows,

-oranges and colors you see nowhere else in the natural world where covering every
+oranges, and colors you see nowhere else in the natural world cover every

 inch of stone wall and rock.
 Diving here was truly the most spectacular natural